Miltos-90/scrapy_examples/README.md

 ## Scrapy

-To see first-hand the use of Tor with scrapy, make a new virtual environment, install all dependencies, and run the main file:
+To use a scraper, make a new virtual environment, install all dependencies, and run:
 ```
 python3 -m venv venv # create a virtual environment
 source venv/bin/activate # activate it